Godvein/Interpreter/README.md

 ## Acknowledgments

-Special thanks to the tutorial by [CodePulse](https://youtu.be/Eythq9848Fg?si=Ty6T7Bo4h5eMDKuS) for guiding the initial steps of this project.
+Special thanks to the tutorial by [CodePulse](https://youtu.be/Eythq9848Fg?si=Ty6T7Bo4h5eMDKuS) for guiding this project.
 The tutorial has been invaluable in helping me understand key concepts and structure for language creation in Python.

 ---